Ex-soldier who murdered 8-year-old girl he abducted from wedding jailed for life

 The murder of Maelys de Araujo in 2017 shocked France and the trial of her killer Nordahl Lelandais gripped the nation.

-He was jailed him for life with a minimum of 22 years at Grenoble courthouse in eastern France.
+He was jailed for life with a minimum of 22 years at Grenoble courthouse in eastern France.

 Lelandais, 39, was also convicted of sexually assaulting two cousins, aged four and six.